superrare/pixura-contracts/README.md

 ### Javascript/Typescript

-WIP, eventually compiled from the PureScript libraries.
+WIP, eventually to be compiled from the PureScript libraries.